patconnole/openc2-oif-orchestrator/docs/Orchestrator.md

 - Python 3.6+
 - pip 18+

+## Bob is a little confused; we should probably have a step 1: clone this repo.
 ## Configuration
 - Run `configure.py` with the desired options prior to starting the Orchestrator for the first time
 	- Options